lirondos/pylazaro/docs/source/about.rst

 What is the point of ``pylazaro`` package?
 ---------------------------------------------
 The models behind ``pylazaro`` (the BiLSTM-CRF and the Transformer-based model) have been publicly released and can already be accessed `through HuggingFace modelhub <https://huggingface.co/models?other=arxiv:2203.16169>`_.
-So one could legitimately ask what the point of ``pylazaro`` is.
+So one could ask what the point of ``pylazaro`` is.
 The purpose of ``pylazaro`` is to offer a single interface for all available models for borrowing detection.

-Let's say that we are using the `Transformer-based model <https://huggingface.co/lirondos/anglicisms-spanish-mbert>`_ using the Transformers library, but we want to try the `BiLSTM-CRF model <https://huggingface.co/lirondos/anglicisms-spanish-flair-cs>`_ , which produces better results.
-This would require changing all of our Python code and adapt it to Flair's library, which is the library used by the BiLSTM-CRF model.
+Let's say that we are using the `Transformer-based model <https://huggingface.co/lirondos/anglicisms-spanish-mbert>`_ using the `Transformers library <https://github.com/huggingface/transformers/>`_, but we want to try the `BiLSTM-CRF model <https://huggingface.co/lirondos/anglicisms-spanish-flair-cs>`_ , which produces better results.
+This would require changing all of our Python code and adapt it to `Flair library <https://github.com/flairNLP/flair/>`_, which is the library used by the BiLSTM-CRF model.
 This is a pain if we want to keep switching between models.
 And it will only get worse if new models based on different third-party packages are released.
 This scenario was precisely what I encountered doing my own PhD research.
 The purpose of ``pylazaro`` is therefore to offer a single interface for all borrowing detection models for Spanish that allows for switching between models smoothly.

-In addition, using the Transformers library or Flair may be trivial for experienced programers, but may not be that simple for novice Python users. ``pylazaro`` also seeks to offer an easy way to use these borrowing detection models for people who work on Linguistics and that may not be expert Python users.
+In addition, using the Transformers library or Flair may be trivial for experienced programers, but it may not be that simple for novice Python users. ``pylazaro`` also seeks to offer an easy way to use these borrowing detection models for people who work on Linguistics and that may not be expert Python users.

 I want to detect borrowings in Spanish text.
 Will ``pylazaro`` be suitable for my project?
 -----------------------------------------------------------------------------------------------